I know therapy can help because it helped me and I believe finding the right therapist at the right time is key.

 Training, qualifications & experience

 I have over 10 years of experience and training in a therapeutic setting.
 I have formal qualifications in Integrative Counselling (Adv.
 Dip.
-BACP Accredited) and Creative Arts Therapy (Advanced Specialist Training Status with NCS).
+BACP Accredited); Creative Arts Therapy (Advanced Specialist Training Status with NCS) and Online & Telephone Counselling (NCS Training Status & ACTO Level 1).
 Oly, the golden retriever, is a fully insured and certified PAT dog.